 Tiny, the Stone Golem in the popular Warcraft III map Defense Of The Ancients.
 Sure, he starts off (true to his name) as a tiny golem, but levelling up his Ultimate Ability increases his size (and damage) while lowering his attack speed.

 Donkey Kong Country: Tiny Kong.
 In her first appearance she was Dixie Kong's little sister and really was tiny, but then she hit puberty.
 Now she's one of the taller Kongs.

 Mouser from Super Mario Bros.
 2?
 It's an evil mouse that throws nightmare bombs.
 Look up however what 'mouser' actually means... a cat trained to catch mice.

 A fireman is a rescue worker trained to extinguish fire.
-Fire Man from the Mega Man series on the other hand, is a robot who starts fires.
+Fire Man from the first Mega Man 1 game on the other hand, is a robot who starts fires.